isovector/certainty-by-construction/src/book/7-isos.lagda.md

         rewrite lemma n (x ∘ suc) (y ∘ suc) (f ∘ suc) = refl
 ```

+With our first taste of isomorphism, we are now ready to investigate them more
+thoroughly and learn about their properties.

 ## Isomorphisms Form an Equivalence Relation